Ficool

 "Is there a problem?" he asked, looking at Simon from behind.

-He tapped Simon's shoulder and walked past him to speak with the teachers.
+He tapped Simon's shoulder before walking past him to speak with the teachers.

-Soon after Caelin entered his new classroom, he could tell most of the eyes were on him.
+He could immediately tell that most of the eyes were on him.

-He placed his belongings on one of the seats, then walked toward Simon and his group.
+He placed his belongings on one of the seats before walking toward Simon and his group.

 Caelin slowly leaned toward him.